-In the event of a drought we will aim to minimise any possible impacts on customers who are registered on our vulnerability register.
+In the event of a drought, we will aim to minimise any possible impacts on customers who are on our Individual Needs Register.

 TARGETING SPECIFIC NAV AREAS

 IWNL's customer database is set up with an identifier about the NAV area in which the customer is resident.
 IWNL routinely use this identifier to send targeted emails, text messages and letters to specific geographic areas about regional events and incidents.
 IWNL would utilise this functionality to communicate with customers during a drought.